About Us

-I began researching and writing this website during my last years as the president of a large high-rise.
+I began researching and writing this website during my last year as the president of a large high-rise (2002-2008).
 My original goal had been, and still is, to help condo owners understand their rights and responsibilities, the problems that can emerge, and how condos “work,” both physically and politically.
 In so doing, I was guided by my 30 years of condo experience and, especially, The Condominium Act, 1998 of Ontario.
 As well, I had consulted other provincial and territorial Acts to better understand the condo situation throughout the country.

 I have approached the analysis of the letters received within the context of the research methods I have taught in university classes.
-More recently, the letters have inspired me to submit a Legislative Brief to the government of Ontario in September 2011 with the goal of strengthening the Condo Act to remedy governance issues and entrench owners' rights.

 Anne-Marie Ambert, Ph.D.